 - I think I am cured in 2010.
 I've reach the 5 year mark!
 Stupid me.

-- 2012 Feb Round 14 of the temodar.
-Keppra eliminated.
-MRI shows stable disease.
+- 2012 Feb Round 14 of the Temodar.
+Keppra in now completely eliminated

 Keep positive; keep engaged; keeping doing the things you enjoy, and new things.
 Make the bucket list and start checking off the completed adventures.

 I am fortunate to be a long term survivor.
-Steep financial and emotional challenges have been encountered (out-of-pocket medical this year will approach $30,000).
+Steep financial and emotional challenges have been encountered (out-of-pocket medical in 2012 was $30,000).
 But, I can look back over this journey, and my motto remains:

 As of the December, 2012 Temodar cycle # 24, my neuro-oncologist has given me a reprieve.
-So, no more treatments until the results of my next MRI are done in early May, 2013.
-The results of the January, 2013 MRI indicate that the tumors are still there, but they are no worse than the prior scan.
-As long term use of the drug is being linked to some cases of leukemia, I believe the doctor and I are both in agreement that, if the disease can remain stable for awhile without treatment, then that is the best course at this time.
+So, no more treatments until the results of my next MRI are done in May, 2013.
+The results of the Jan 2013 MRI indicate that the tumors are no worse.
+As long term use of the drug is being linked to some cases of leukemia, I believe the doctor and I are in agreement that, if the disease can remain stable without treatment, then that is the best course at this time.

 Also, a chemo-free three months will give me the opportunity to address some of the other medical issues that I have placed on hold: such as potential surgeries on my knees for ligament and meniscus issues.

-Of course, there is a side of me that wonders if the tumors will grow without the Temodar over the four month period without treatment.
+Of course, there is a side of me that wonders if the tumors will grow without the Temodar.
 From other survivors and internet groups, this is a common concern: if the treatment is working, why stop it; and yet, are we sure the treatment itself might not be a cause of other potential cancers, such as leukemia.